SYANiDE-/RIST/README.md

 **Changelog 1.01**
 * Added threading for parallelism between requests  (this will be extremely nice in future works)
-* Created Github repo to centralize
+* Created Github repo to centralize efforts
-*IN IP sources:
+* IN IP sources:
   * Added IPVoid
   * Added WebHostingHero
   * Added Hetrix
-*IN URL sources:
+* IN URL sources:
   * Fixed TrendMicro
   * Fixed Virustotal
   * Fixed URLVoid